mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 new Car(2017, "Honda", "Accord") // not safe!
 ```

-Two things to notice in the code snippet above
+Two things to notice in the code snippet above:

-- We're stating the types of each class field
+- We are stating the types of each class field
-- We're stating the types of each constructor argument
+- We are stating the types of each constructor argument

 This syntax is getting a bit verbose now -- for example, the words
 "make", "model" and "year" are written in four places each.
-TypeScript
+As we will
-has a more concise way to write a pice of code like this, which we'll
+see below, TypeScript
-see below, but first, we need to discuss the concept of access modifier keywords
+has a more concise way to write code like this.
+But first, we need to discuss the concept of **access modifier keywords**.

 ## Access modifier keywords